College Weight Gain: Don’t Fear The Freshman 15!

 Horseback riding when fat [Image description: back of a fat person with long flowing blonde hair and a purple shirt, riding a horse]

-By Carolyn Comas, LCSW, CEDS-S, Clinical Supervisor Navigating the world in a fat body can be frustrating and may feel disheartening.
+By Carolyn Comas, LCSW, CEDS-S, Clinical Supervisor Can you horseback ride if you are fat?
+Navigating the world in a fat body can be frustrating and may feel disheartening.
 There are, unfortunately, some activities and spaces that do not accommodate people in large bodies.
-When someone in a big body encounters spaces that do not accommodate their larger body, it’s common to conclude …
+When someone in a big body encounters spaces that do …

 Read more